open-sauced/docs/blog/2024/2024-02-03-game-development-and-multimedia-audacity-the-sound-of-creativity.md

 - **Cross-platform compatibility**: Whether you work on Windows, macOS, or Linux, Audacity runs smoothly on various operating systems, offering flexibility and accessibility.
 - **OpenVINO AI plugin**: This recent addition unlocks exciting possibilities like noise suppression, voice transcription, music generation and remixing, and music separation, potentially streamlining specific development tasks.

-### Cons:
+### Cons

 - **Limited advanced features**: While Audacity is great in basic editing and manipulation, it lacks some advanced features found in professional audio editors.
 - **Steeper learning curve for advanced features**: While the basics are easy to grasp, mastering some of Audacity's advanced features and plugins can require effort and additional learning resources.
 - **Limited customer support**: As an open-source project, Audacity relies primarily on online communities and tutorials for support.
 While they provide a lot of resources, direct technical assistance from developers might be unavailable.
 - **Potential stability issues**: Some users report occasional crashes or unexpected behavior, particularly when working with large files or complex projects.

 ## Takeaways